 Get in touch with your local Better Business Bureau.
 They may be able to mediate your dispute with the business.
 You can also provide a review, so other consumers are made aware of the scam.

-Step #4 When Scammed Online: Mediation Programs and Small Claims Court
+Step #4: Mediation Programs and Small Claims Court

 According to NOLO.com, “Many large cities offer sponsored mediation programs that help resolve problems between consumers and businesses.
 If the business has a license (a contractor, for example), try calling the state agency that licenses it to see if they can help resolve the dispute.”

 If all other attempts to get your money back have failed and the seller or business is local, you can file with small claims court.
 However, NOLO warns that “if you plan to sue, first send a Demand Letter explaining the problem and asking for your money back.
 Many states require such a letter before you sue.”

 How to Decrease Your Chances of Being Scammed Online?

 While avoiding becoming the victim of an online scam isn’t always possible, following preventative measures is far easier than trying to recover your money once it’s gone.

 Steven J.J.
 Weisman, Esq. is an attorney and professor at Bentley University where he teaches White Collar Crime, and is one of the country's leading experts in cyber security, scams and identity theft.
 Steven also writes the blog Scamicide where he teaches readers “how to recognize scams and risks of identity theft as well as how to avoid them.”

 His advice centers around avoiding certain methods of payment.